pascalmolin/lektor-admin-extra/README.md

 # admin-extra

-Add facilities for the development server.
+Add facilities for the lektor development server.

 ## Help pages